 What does keratosis pilaris look like?

-This condition is sometimes called chicken skin — which gives you a good idea of its appearance.
+This condition is sometimes called strawberry skin or chicken skin — which gives you a good idea of its appearance.
 KP’s common characteristics include:

 - Dry, rough skin